-Thomas B. “Red” Snodgrass and his jazz band played at the Bristol Hotel, which may have been where Peer was staying; it has been suggested that Peer recorded their “Weary Blues” as a personal favor to Snodgrass or possibly that he was paid to do so as a vanity recording.
+Thomas B. “Red” Snodgrass and his jazz band played at the Bristol Hotel, which may have been where Peer was staying.
+It has been suggested that Peer recorded their “Weary Blues” as a personal favor to Snodgrass or possibly that he was paid to do so as a vanity recording.

 Either explanation is plausible, but what’s certain is that Peer never had any intention of adding Snodgrass and his band to Victor’s artist roster.
-The simple listing of their instrumentation testifies that they weren’t anything like the traditional music Peer had come to Bristol to find: a cornet, two clarinets, a trombone, a banjo and a drum set.
+The simple listing of their instrumentation demonstrates that they weren’t anything like the traditional musicians Peer had come to Bristol to find: a cornet, two clarinets, a trombone, a banjo and a drum set.
 They were, in short, a contemporary jazz ensemble, which wasn’t on Peer’s agenda.

-As to Jimmie Rodgers, in later years Peer would say that he had immediately realized the 29-year-old singer’s potential, but that doesn’t seem likely.
+As to Jimmie Rodgers, in later years Peer would say that he had immediately recognized the 29-year-old singer’s potential, but that doesn’t seem likely.
 If he had, he would have recorded more than two songs.
 He’d recorded six with the Carter Family.
 The unexpectedly high sales of Rodgers’ single record, and the singer’s own pushiness in coming to New York to see Peer (without an invitation) for another recording session, would be required before Peer saw what he had in Rodgers.
-It was one of the songs from that second session, “Blue Yodel” (T for Texas), that would be the making of Rodgers.
+It was one of the songs from that second session, “Blue Yodel (T for Texas),” that would be the making of Rodgers.

 Peer didn’t leave Bristol on August 6 thinking that he’d found two iconic acts – he thought he’d found one, the Carter Family.
-Jimmie Rodgers’ arc to stardom would be almost as much a surprise to him as it would be to everybody else.
+Jimmie Rodgers’ arc to stardom would be almost as much a surprise to Peer as it would be to everybody else.

 August 5: 90 Years Ago Today in Bristol …